-Within the context of relocation, it was observed that SEF generally granted subsidiary protection to Syrians and refugee status to Eritreans.
+Within the context of the EU emergency relocation programme (2015-2018), it was observed that SEF generally granted subsidiary protection to Syrians and refugee status to Eritreans.

 Article 123 Immigration Act.

 The decisions analysed do not clarify whether such procedures are triggered automatically by SEF and if residence permits on humanitarian grounds are effectively granted.

 Observatory for Migration, Entrada, Acolhimento e Integração de Requerentes e Beneficiários de Protecção Internacional em Portugal – Relatório Estatístico do Asilo 2020, May 2020, p.62, available in Portuguese at: https://bit.ly/2MGYtB9.